zblanchet/dte_dashboard/README.md

 # Architecture

 ## Containers / Services
- - db: a local PostgreSQL database
+ - `db`: a local PostgreSQL database
- - dashboard: a simple Streamlit dashboard
+ - `dashboard`: a simple Streamlit dashboard
- - loader: python basic ETL of raw data to a format used by the dashboard
+ - `loader`: python basic ETL of raw data to a format used by the dashboard

 ## Components

 This is a fairly simple Data Science dashboard using a few logical components.

-- docker: used for containerization
+- `docker`: used for containerization
-- doocker-compose: used to run multiple Docker containers
+- `docker-compose`: used to run multiple Docker containers
-- pandas: Python Data Science library.
+- `pandas`: Python Data Science library.
 Used for basic data analysis
-- postgresql: database used for SQL querying of the data sets
+- `postgresql`: database used for SQL querying of the data sets
-- streamlit: a Python library for building simple pandas based web pages or dashboards
+- `streamlit`: a Python library for building simple pandas based web pages or dashboards

 ## Data Sets